sagemath/trac_to_gh/Issue 5465.md

 # Issue 5465: render3d for groebner fans is totally broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5465

 Original creator: was